shiroorg/shiroorg/README.md

 PHP and JS Developer

 I have been a PHP developer since 2013.
 I have been working on server programming (big data, cluster programming, high load).
-From 2015 i have been working on a backend development for mobile app.

 ### Backend development
 The main development language is PHP.
 I worked with self-written MVC, most often in my work I used the Koahan, Lumen, CodeIgniter  to work with the backend part of projects.
 I have experience in integrating with various api-services (google, firebase, yandex, etc.), as well as creating a documented api within projects.